Warrant Officer Talent Management

 with the Software Factory or AI2C Artificial Intelligence engineer program.

-spouses, and Department of Army civilians, however, access for the active duty Army has been difficult.
-We
+for veterans, our spouses, and Department of Army civilians, however, access for the active duty Army has been

-are looking into reliable sources for our active duty Soldiers to receive virtual industry education and training.
+difficult.
+We are looking into reliable sources for our active duty Soldiers to receive virtual industry

 account to access.
 The user guide for access and use of the site is at CISA Learning External Learner User Guide.